JD-2006/Pwnagotchi-Netbook/README.md

 Had a weird issue with bettercap and had to edit '/etc/default/crda' to only use channels 1 - 11.
 Prob related just to my adapter but dunno.

-I have not thoroughly tested AI mode so dunno.

 https://drive.google.com/drive/folders/1wtYtoiIxTfJI77TdaoXaarOLjOBIc8RW?usp=sharing